aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

             if(nums[midIndex] == target) {
                 ans = midIndex;
-                // here we are looking for last occurrence, and obviously we will find this  in right side of mid-value so updating startIndex = midIndex + 1;
+                //Here we are looking for the last occurrence, and obviously, we will find this  on right side of mid-value so updating startIndex = midIndex + 1;
             } else if(nums[midIndex] < target) {
                 startIndex = midIndex + 1;